lrobidou/findere/README.md

 <img src="paper_companion/HMP_analyses/fpr_wrt_z/fpr_simple.png" alt="fpr" width="600"/>

 The `findere` implementation proposed here uses a Bloom filter as AMQ.
-Il proposes a way to index and query Kmers from biological sequences (fastq or fasta, gzipped or not, possibly considering only canonical Kmers) or from any textual data.
+It proposes a way to index and query Kmers from biological sequences (fastq or fasta, gzipped or not, possibly considering only canonical Kmers) or from any textual data.

 A library is proposed, hence `findere` can be easily adapted to any other AMQ, for any usage.